-On July 27, 2022, the ZBA opened a public hearing on the application.
-All members of the ZBA were present.
-Chairman Christopher Hodgens opened the public hearing, explained the process, and outlined the procedural posture of the application.
+Mr. Hodgens called the case of Mike Follo and Arms Group LLC and asked if anyone was present on behalf of the applicant.
+Mike Follo answered present.
+Mr. Hodgens introduced members of the ZBA, opened the public hearing, explained the process, and outlined the procedural posture of the application.
 Mr. Hodgens said the zone is General Business A where retail sales of many products are allowed.
 Retail sales and manufacture of firearms are not expressly allowed under the Hopedale Zoning By-Laws.
 The catchall category for other poroducts requires a special permit.
 Mr. Hodgens invited Mike Follo to present the application.